FAQs about mold inspection & testing services

 Some symptoms often linked to poor indoor air quality are headache, runny nose, sore throat, dryness and irritation of the eyes or throat, and coughing.

 Yes.
-The indoor Air Quality test will analyze air for mold spores, EPA-regulated and World Health Organization-recognized chemicals, gases, VOCs (volatile organic compounds), biological allergens like household dust mites, and cockroach feces dust or droppings.
+The indoor Air Quality test will analyze air for mold spores, EPA-regulated and World Health Organization-recognized chemicals, gases, VOCs (volatile organic compounds), biological allergens like household dust mites, and cockroach feces, dust, or droppings.
 (Tandem laboratories)

-A lot of people will say that they shower at their gym because there are fewer showers available than people trying to use them, but don’t take this as permission to bypass your own responsibility just because everyone else seems complacent.
+Many people will say that they shower at their gym because there are fewer showers available than people trying to use them, but don’t take this as permission to bypass your own responsibility just because everyone else seems complacent.

-There are some water-borne parasites such as giardia and cryptosporidium that you COULD get from well water.
+There are some water-borne parasites, such as Giardia and Cryptosporidium, that you COULD get from well water.

-These contaminants could result in anyone at any age becoming sick and contracting potentially life-threatening diseases such as Typhoid Fever or E Coli infection with just one ingestion of contaminated water, so testing should never be skipped!
+These contaminants could result in anyone at any age becoming sick and contracting potentially life-threatening diseases such as Typhoid Fever or E. coli infection with just one ingestion of contaminated water, so testing should never be skipped!

 Some sources claim that warm water has higher levels of lead than cold water because corrosion causes more release of lead into tap water when it’s used for cooking and washing dishes; if this is true, then trying to run your water from the cold-water taps will help reduce lead concentrations.
 Contact a local water testing company to schedule a professional test.